tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 and the equivalence described in `RFC 7049`_ these examples should be representative regardless of which of these two encodings is chosen.

-The one exception is sets.
+One exception to this rule is for sets.
-For CBOR messages, any sequence that is semantically a set (i.e. no repeated values allowed, order doesn't matter, and elements are hashable in Python) should be sent as a set.
+For CBOR messages,
+any sequence that is semantically a set (i.e. no repeated values allowed, order doesn't matter, and elements are hashable in Python) should be sent as a set.
-Tag 6.258 is used to indicate sets in CBOR; see `the CBOR registry <https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml>`_ for more details.
+Tag 6.258 is used to indicate sets in CBOR;
+see `the CBOR registry <https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml>`_ for more details.
+The JSON encoding does not support sets.
-Sets will be represented as JSON lists in examples because JSON doesn't support sets.
+Sets MUST be represented as arrays in JSON-encoded messages.

+Another exception to this rule is for bytes.
+The CBOR encoding natively supports a bytes type while the JSON encoding does not.
+Bytes MUST be represented as strings giving the `Base64`_ representation of the original bytes value.

+Clients and servers MAY support additional request and response message body encodings.

 HTTP Design
 ~~~~~~~~~~~